6 examples of insurance fraud

 • Intentionally causing damage

-To make it clear what insurance fraud is, we give you 6 examples of insurance fraud below.
+To clarify exactly what insurance fraud is, we give you 6 examples of insurance fraud below.

-#1 Adjust your insurance cover beforebefore you claim the damage
+#1 Adjust your insurance coverage, vbefore you claim

-A clear example of insurance fraud is adjusting the coverage of your insurance before claiming the damage.
+A clear example of insurance fraud is adjusting your insurance coverage before you claim.
 Suppose you drive into a pole and have a big dent in your car.
-Your WA + limited Casco car insurance does not cover damage to your own car.
-Therefore you quickly increase the coverage to WA + full casco, before you claim the damage.
-Then damage to your own car through your own fault will be compensated and you will receive a compensation from your insurer.
+With your WA + limited casco car insurance, damage to your own car is not covered.
+Therefore you quickly increase the coverage to WA + full body, before you claim the damage.
+Then damage to your own car by your own fault will be compensated and you will receive a damage payment from your insurer.
 So you claim an old damage on the new coverage.

 #2 Lying or withholding information on an insurance application

-It seems like such a small thing, answering a question with 'No' that you should actually answer with 'Yes'.
+It seems like such a small thing, answering a question with "No" that you should actually answer with "Yes.
 However, the insurer asks these questions for a reason.
-An insurer wants to get a clear and complete picture of who and what exactly they are insuring.
-That is why they always ask a policyholder a number of acceptance questions before they decide whether or not to accept the application.
+An insurer wants to get a clear and complete picture of exactly who and what they are insuring.
+That is why they always ask a number of underwriting questions of a policyholder before deciding whether or not to accept the application.
 An insurance contract is based on trust.
-If you conceal information or lie on your insurance application, the insurer cannot trust you to follow the insurance rules.
-You deliberately mislead the insurer, hoping they will accept your insurance application.
+If you withhold information or lie on your insurance application, the insurer cannot trust you to follow the insurance rules.
+You are deliberately misleading the insurer, hoping they will accept your insurance application.
 This is considered a form of insurance fraud.

-Another example of insurance fraud is staging a collision or burglary with the aim of collecting insurance money.
+Another example of insurance fraud is staging a collision or burglary for the purpose of pocketing insurance money.
 It is up to the insurer to prove that it was staged.
-In some cases, this is not difficult, for example if a window has been smashed from the inside or if there were accomplices who were willing to talk.
-Did you endanger other people with a staged collision or burglary?
-Then the punishment may be heavier than you think.
+In some cases, this is not difficult, such as if a window was smashed from the inside or if there were accomplices who were willing to talk.
+Did a staged collision or burglary put other people in danger?
+If so, the punishment may be more severe than you think.

 insurance fraud examples

-Did you accidentally drop your mobile phone?
-Then you might consider reporting it as stolen to your insurer.
-Then it will fall under your home contents insurance and you will receive compensation.
-We will use a mobile phone as an example, but it also happens that a car or laptop is reported as stolen when it is not.
-If the insurer launches an investigation and finds your mobile phone, laptop or car in the house or garage, you have a problem.
-Because then you will be registered as a fraudster and you will have problems taking out insurance from then on.
+Did you accidentally drop your cell phone to pieces?
+If so, you may be considering reporting it as stolen to your insurer.
+Then it will be covered by your household insurance and you will receive compensation.
+We are using a cell phone as an example now, but it is also common for a car or laptop to be reported as stolen when it is not.
+If the insurer conducts an investigation and finds your cell phone, laptop or car simply in the house or garage, you have a problem.
+Because then you will be registered as a fraudster and you will have problems getting insurance from now on.

 #5 Report more items than were actually stolen

-Suppose your house has been broken into.
+Suppose your home has been broken into.
 A number of items have been stolen, such as a television and an iPad.
-It is then very tempting to report an extra mobile phone or some jewellery as stolen when submitting the claim.
-After all, there has been a break-in anyway.
-Unfortunately, this really is a form of insurance fraud.
-People who do this are seen as 'opportunistic' fraudsters.
+It is then very tempting to list an extra cell phone or some jewelry as stolen when filing the claim.
+After all, things have been broken into anyway.
+Unfortunately, this is really a form of insurance fraud.
+Individuals who do this are seen as "opportunistic" fraudsters.

-#6 Claiming a few old dents in your car when reporting the car damage
+#6 Immediately claim a few old dents in your car when reporting car damage

-You have a number of dents in your car due to a collision.
-There are already a number of older dents that you have never had done anything about.
-When reporting the car damage , you decide to report all dents.
-Are you committing insurance fraud?
-Yes, because you are abusing the situation in order to benefit yourself.
-These dents were made earlier and therefore you are not entitled to compensation for them.
+Due to a collision, you have a number of dents in your car.
+There are some older dents that you have never had done anything about.
+When reporting the car damage , you decide to declare all the dents.
+Are you then committing insurance fraud?
+Yes, because you are abusing the situation to benefit yourself.
+Those dents happened before and therefore you are not entitled to compensation for them.

 Calculate your insurance premium online!